UR-DataScience/electric-book/book/text/0-3-contents.md

 ## **Writing a Simple Program**

-Let\'s examine the following C++ program.
+Let's examine the following C++ program.
 We have numbered the lines so that we can discuss them easily.

 ```cpp